zcash-hackworks/zbxcat/README.md

 `xcat -c=regtest newtrade testtrade`

 After creating, the seller exports the trade data encoded as a hex string to transfer the terms of the trade to the buyer.
-They can send this hex string to the buyer through email or any other channel, but there is also built-in support to transfer the data directly between two computers through [magic-wormhole](https://github.com/warner/magic-wormhole).
+They can send this hex string to the buyer through email or any other channel.

 A standard export.
 Returns a long hex string which the seller sends to the buyer.

 `xcat exporttrade testtrade`

+There is also built-in support to transfer the data directly between two computers through [magic-wormhole](https://github.com/warner/magic-wormhole), which you will have to have installed locally on your computer.
+Available for download through pip or the apt repository.

 An export using magic-wormhole, which uses a short passphrase the seller must communicate to the buyer.